Kuray107/ECE6254_final_project/README.md

         ...
     }
     ```
+- There are 417/1331/398 positive/negative/untested speakers in Coswara dataset.
-- There are 429/1375/424 positive/negative/untested speakers in Coswara dataset.
+- There are 3734/11926/3574 positive/negative/untested speakers in Coswara dataset.
 - There are 588/7129/5400 positive/negative/untested speakers in Coughvid dataset.

 ## Stage 1: